The Pioneers: Five Black Attorneys Who Changed History

-Law firms are increasingly diverse today, though the profession still has quite a way to go before the numbers truly reflect the nation at large.
-To wrap up Black History Month, we’ve compiled a list of five black attorneys who were truly the firsts of their time and paved the way for generations to come.
+In honor of Juneteenth this year, we’ve compiled a list of five black attorneys who were truly the firsts of their time and paved the way for the generations to come.
 Their fearless tenacity opened doors for many, and we pay tribute to them today and every day.

 Civil rights advocate Constance Baker Motley was the first black woman to be appointed to a federal judgeship in 1966.
 Her achievements also include working alongside Thurgood Marshall at the NAACP Legal Defense Fund, representing Martin Luther King Jr., serving in the New York State Senate, and serving as Manhattan Borough President in New York City.
 (Photo courtesy of Columbia Law School)